Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 ping 192.168.12.1
 ```

 If you have ping betwen them, congratulations!
-You are now able to deploy your applications attached to virtual networks at your K8s cluster.
-You will notice that the ttl of these packets is 64: this is the case because they see each otehr as if they were in the same broadcast domain (i.e., in the same LAN).
-You can further test this by using the traceroute command:
+You are now able to deploy your applications attached to the virtual network "my-fist-network" at your K8s cluster.
+You will notice that the *ttl* of these packets is 64: this is the case because they see each other as if they were in the same broadcast domain (i.e., in the same LAN).
+You can further test this fact by installing and using the *traceroute* command:

 ```bash
 apk update